-- (E) The lender may provide the refinance disclosure electronically in accordance with state and federal law governing delivery of electronic documents.
-The Texas Uniform Electronic Transactions Act, Texas Business & Commerce Code, Chapter 322, and the federal E-Sign Act, 15 U.S.C. §§7001-7006, include requirements for electronic delivery. - (F) (E) One copy of the required refinance disclosure may be provided to married owners. - (G) [(F)] The refinance disclosure is only a summary of the owner's rights, which are governed by the substantive terms of the constitution.
+- (E) The lender may provide the refinance disclosure electronically in accordance with state and federal law governing electronic signatures and delivery of electronic documents.
+The UETA and the E-Sign Act include requirements for electronic signatures and delivery. - (F) [(E)] One copy of the required refinance disclosure may be provided to married owners. - (G) [(F)] The refinance disclosure is only a summary of the owner's rights, which are governed by the substantive terms of the constitution.
 The substantive requirements prevail regarding a lender's responsibilities in an equity loan or refinance.
 A lender may supplement the refinance disclosure to clarify any discrepancies or inconsistencies. - (H) [(G)] A lender may rely on an established system of verifiable procedures to evidence compliance with this paragraph. - (I) [(H)] The Finance Commission will publish a Spanish translation of the refinance disclosure on its website.
 A lender whose discussions with the owner are conducted primarily in Spanish may provide the Finance Commission's Spanish translation to the owner, although the Spanish translation is not required by Section 50(f)(2).